-- Coverage: Data-only SIM cards provide coverage in 170+ countries.
-See our coverage map.
+- Coverage: Data-only SIM cards provide coverage in 200+ countries and territories.
+Check our coverage map.
 You may notice some coverage differences from your main Fi phone.
-Coverage can also vary depending on your device.
+Coverage can also vary by device.

-Here's a list of tablet that we’ve verified will work with Google Fi.
+Here's a list of tablets that are verified to work with Google Fi.
 You can also use your own phone with Google Fi.

-- Android tablets running 7.0 or higher with LTE bands 2 and 4 (US versions)
+- Android tablets with 7.0 or higher and LTE bands 2 and 4 (US versions)

-- iPads running iOS 10 or higher with LTE bands 2 and 4 (US versions)
+- iPads with iOS 12 or higher and LTE bands 2 and 4 (US versions)